 - During evenings and at weekends, treatment in the Reykjavik area can be obtained at the "Læknavaktin" centre.
 Tel: 1770

-- For medical advice and house calls after opening hours, call 1770
+- For medical advice and house calls outside opening hours, call 1770

-- Dental treatment is provided at dental offices/health centres in most areas of Iceland.
+- Dental treatment is provided at dental offices in most areas of Iceland.

 - Generally, a standard fee is charged.
 This is non-refundable in Iceland, but you can always seek reimbursement once you return home.

-- Immediate admission is only possible in case of emergency.
+- Immediate admission is only possible in the event of emergency.

 - You can go to any pharmacy ("APÓTEK") in Iceland.

 - If your prescription falls under the co-payment rules in Iceland you will have to apply for reimbursement from the Icelandic Health Insurance or seek reimbursement once you return home.

 - Prescription charges range from 0% to 100% of the price according to standard prescription categories.